Rudra-23/stone-paper-scissor/README.md

 # stone-paper-scissor
 This is a web game.
-This is made using html css and javascript and some images.
+This is made using html,css,javascript and some images.
 This web page is reponsive.